DarrenRainey/C1PH3R/README.md

 # Idea's
-1. Program that shuts of when taskmanager is opend
+1. ~Program that shuts of when taskmanager is opend~ - Complete See Hide-And-Execute folder